w3ctag/privacy-principles/README.md

 …with support from W3C Team.

-Constituencies we want to ensure input and review from:
+Constituencies we want to represent

 * Browsers
 * Publishers / Web Sites
-* Civil society / privacy advocates
+* Civil society
 * Adtech intermediaries
 * Advertising buyers
+* Web developers
+* Members of marginalized communities who use the web
+* Other people who use the web

+Experts we need input and review from:
+* Privacy advocates
 * Privacy theorists and legal scholars
 * Behavioral economists
 * Those working on emerging Web tech such as WebXR and new device APIs
-* Web developers
+* User researchers
-* People who use the web
-* People representing marginalised communities on the web
 * TAG and PING chairs and team contacts
-* User researchers
 * WhatWG steering board

 Input documents: